-The actual value must be set by other means.
+In the first case, the value is not initialized by the compiler; the value must be set by other means.
 The typical use is for configurations where the values are loaded to ROM separately, or for special function registers that are read-only.